JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 # Bank account

-This section aims to show the real power of the type system in combination with multiple-dispatch in Julia.
-The best way how to do it is to use an example.
-Our goal in this section is to create a structure that will represent a bank account with the following properties:
+This section aims to show the real power of the Julia type system in combination with multiple-dispatch.
+We will present it through an example, where the goal is to create a structure that represents a bank account with the following properties:

-- The structure has two fields: `owner`, `transaction`.
+- The structure has two fields: `owner` and `transaction`.
 - It is possible to make transactions in different currencies.
 - All transactions are stored in the currency in which they were made.

-To be able to create such a structure, we first define an abstract type `Currency`.
-We also define two concrete subtypes of the `Currency` type that allow us to test functions.
+Before creating such a structure, we first define an abstract type `Currency` and its two concrete subtypes.

 ```jldoctest currency; output=false
 abstract type Currency end